SFDO-Community-Sprints/DLRS-Documentation/docs/User Guide/scheduling_rollups.md

 ---
 layout: default
-title: What you need to know about Scheduling Rollups
+title: Scheduling Rollups
-nav_order: 2
+nav_order: 4
 parent: User Guide
 has_children: false
 ---

-# Scheduling Options
+# Scheduling Options (prior to v 2.21)

 <br/>
 Depending on your needs there are three ways to schedule, please read carefully.